fsammart/BioInformatics/README.md

 # BioInformatics
-Project for the BioInformatics course at ITBA
+Project for the BioInformatics course at ITBA.